 How are Disability Attorneys Paid?

 Attorneys who practice disability law are paid legal fees on a contingency fee basis.
 This means that disability attorneys do not charge an upfront fee.
-Instead, these attorneys are able to collect a fee once the client wins his or her disability claim.
+Instead, these attorneys can collect a fee once the client wins his or her disability claim.
 Even in that instance, a disability attorney is typically entitled to recover a percentage of past-due benefits or back benefits that an individual recovers from the Social Security Administration.

 Disability Attorney Contingency Fee Agreements

 Specifically, under Social Security Administration rules, there are limits on the legal fees that an attorney may charge for his or her legal services.
 This limit is 25 percent, up to a maximum of $6,000, in any back benefits that the disability applicant is entitled to receive when his or her disability is approved.
 In some instances, the disability attorney may be eligible to request a higher fee.
-However, there has to be a significant legal justification for that to occur.
+However, there must be a significant legal justification for that to occur.
 This occurs only when there are successful appeals after an Administrative Law Judge issues an Unfavorable Decision denying Social Security Disability Insurance (SSDI) benefits or Supplemental Security Income (SSI) benefits.

-An experienced disability attorney in your area can answer all of your legal questions and concerns pertaining to attorney fees and contingency fee agreements as they relate to your social security disability claim.
+An experienced disability attorney in your area can answer all your legal questions and concerns pertaining to attorney fees and contingency fee agreements as they relate to your social security disability claim.